isaacroberts/Fluid-Flow-Simulation/README.md

 # Simulation-Fluid-Flow
-Experiment into the feasibility of using machine learning to speed up Fluid Flow simulations for Aerospace design & testing.
+Experiment into the feasibility of using machine learning to speed up Fluid flow simulations for Aerospace companies, intended to be a freelancing opportunity.
 Current stage was simply to get the model to overfit a simple lock-exchange simulation.

 ![Side-by-side comparison of predicted vs actual velocity, acceleration, and pressure.](3%20comparison.png)